ButThouMust/otogirisou-en-beta/README.md

 # otogirisou-en-beta
 (Currently) beta patches for an English translation of Otogirisou for Super Famicom.
+The main bottleneck to a full release is getting the whole script translation peer-reviewed. **Please let me know if you would like to contribute to the translation!** (related [RHDN forum post](https://www.romhacking.net/forum/index.php?topic=38663.0))

 **Patches from here are _not_ to be reuploaded to other sites, including but not limited to romhacking.net.**
 Note: I mean no ill will against romhacking.net with this.
 I simply don't want the patch to be uploaded/published anywhere else until it is finished.

 # How to patch

+Go to the [releases page](https://github.com/ButThouMust/otogirisou-en-beta/releases) to download the most recent patch version.
 You will need an unheadered 1 MB ROM image of the game, which has this specification in the [No-Intro database](https://datomatic.no-intro.org/index.php?page=show_record&s=49&n=1880):
 ```
 CRC32:   8e4befd0
 MD5:     ae1e9c92d0b7e6dba6c6007d99c9c3f4